release-it-plugins/workspaces/README.md

   publish?: boolean;

   /**
-    Custom command used to publish each workspace.
-Supports [`lodash`-style templates](https://lodash.com/docs/#template) with the following context:
+    Path to a custom script used to publish each workspace.
+The script is executed with a number of environment variables set so that it can perform the publish however desired.

+    The following environment variables will be provided:

-    - `pathToWorkspace`: relative path to the workspace
+    - `RELEASE_IT_WORKSPACES_PATH_TO_WORKSPACE`: relative path to the workspace
-    - `tag`: the npm dist-tag being published
+    - `RELEASE_IT_WORKSPACES_TAG`: the npm dist-tag being published
-    - `access`: access level (public/private)
+    - `RELEASE_IT_WORKSPACES_ACCESS`: access level (public/private)
-    - `otp`: one-time password for 2FA
+    - `RELEASE_IT_WORKSPACES_OTP`: one-time password for 2FA
-    - `dryRun`: boolean indicating a dry run
+    - `RELEASE_IT_WORKSPACES_DRY_RUN`: boolean indicating a dry run

-    Defaults to a command appropriate for the detected package manager (`npm` or `pnpm`).
+    When omitted, an appropriate `npm` or `pnpm` command is executed automatically.
   */
   publishCommand?: string;